-For this section, you will need to have completed the Financial Breakdown Form, available in the "links" section of the FIF webpage.
+For this section, you will need to have completed the Financial Breakdown Form, available here: Sample Project Budget/Financial Table

-We will not fund VAT unless it is irrecoverable, so any item/service you intend to purchase should have it excluded, and it should also be excluded from total project costs.
+We will not fund VAT unless it is irrecoverable, so any item / service you intend to purchase should have it excluded, and it should also be excluded from total project costs.

 The table below sets out the vast majority of eligible costs.
-If you've got a cost category in mind that's not listed please do get in touch (at least 72 hours before the deadline) and we'd be more than happy to clarify.
+If you've got a cost category in mind that's not listed, please do get in touch (at least 72 hours before closing deadline) and we'd be more than happy to clarify.

-We know these are extraordinary times, and so we do not necessarily expect any grant to be match funded.
-However, where match funding is available, it should be used.
-We welcome projects that have secured funding from other sources to contribute to the project - evidence of which may be reflected positively in the scoring.
-The grant can, and indeed should, be used to secure match funding from other sources.
-If match funding has not been secured but is likely to be on award of the grant then it is acceptable to be included within your application.
+Projects must have secured match funding from other sources to contribute 50% to the project - evidence of which will be required.
+The grant can be used to secure match funding from other sources if the timing does fit.
+If match funding has not been secured but is likely to be on award of the grant, then it is acceptable to be included within your application if the timeline fits with that of this fund.

-We expect significant demand for funding and we will do our best to provide the required grant funding for approved projects, however there may be instances where we are able to award your project with a lower grant amount than requested.
+We expect significant demand for funding.
+We will do our best to provide the required grant funding for approved projects, however there may be instances where we are able to award your project with a lower grant amount than requested.
 Therefore, you should provide us with the minimum amount that is needed for your project to go ahead.